power2dmax/CAM-Python/README.rst

 and calculating a car loan based on purchase price, years, and interest rate.
 This program utilizes the Python modules; PyQt5, SQLite, and matplotlib.

-FinancialTracker / financial_tracker.py - This program will alow the user to track their check, savings, and retirement accounts, while keeping an eye on the progress of their mortgage.
+Financial Tracker / financial_tracker.py - This program will alow the user to track their check, savings, and retirement accounts, while keeping an eye on the progress of their mortgage.
 This program utilizes the Python modules; PyQt5, SQLite, and pyqtgrapgh

+Platformer Games is a directory with samples of Platformer style games written in Python while using the PyGame or Arcade module